 Prerequisite: Admission to Education Program Foundations in Education; Admission to Education Program This course emphasizes the integration of movement, visual arts, and music into elementary lessons.
-Candidates utilize research and experiences from other education courses to create and teach several integrated lessons in the elementary setting.
-Candidates utilize video to reflect and adapt on the effectiveness of the lesson based on feedback.
-3 credits
+Candidates utilize

 EDU 389 Secondary Education Methods for Teaching Mathematics (f)

 Prerequisite: Admission to Education Program This course examines a variety of methods of teaching mathematics in secondary schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc., as well as specific strategies unique to mathematics instruction.
 Students develop a yearlong course calendar, two fully developed unit plans, and a minimum of eight lesson plans.
 3 credits